nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

 !!! tip "Tip"

-    So, while launching a VM you need to choose a flavor for your instance that suits your requirements, use-cases, and budget.
+    Choose a flavor for your instance that suits your requirements, use-cases, and budget when launching a VM.

 ---